 Figure 2: The research methodology.

-As a preliminary study for this work, the relevant literature is reviewed in Chapter 2, and Chapter 3 presents the theoretical background.
-Chapter 4 describes the research objectives, and Chapter 5 describes the simulation.
-Chapter 6 discusses an algorithm for estimating IAS directly from the vibration signal, and Chapter 7 presents the experimental setup for testing the algorithm.
+Chapter 2 reviews the relevant literature for this study, and Chapter 3 presents the theoretical background.
+Chapter 4 describes the research objectives, and Chapter 5 presents the simulation.
+Chapter 6 discusses an algorithm for directly estimating the IAS from the vibration signal, and Chapter 7 presents the experimental setup used to test the algorithm.
 Chapter 8 analyzes the results, and Chapter 9 discusses how defects can be detected and diagnosed based on the vibration signal.
 Finally, Chapter 10 summarizes the work and discusses its implications.

 Research Objectives

-The first objective of this study is to diagnose and detect faulted bearings by using the vibration signature of healthy and damaged ball bearings.
-The various methods of vibration signal processing require knowing the rotational speed.
-For operational limitations of the system under study (which do not allow the installation of a speed sensor) direct measurement of the rotational speed is impossible.
-For this reason, this study aims to directly estimating the IAS from a vibration signal.
+The primary objective of this study is to diagnose and detect faulty bearings based on the vibration signatures of healthy and damaged bearings.
+The various methods of vibration-signal processing require knowledge of the rotational speed.
+Operational limitations of the system under study prevent the installation of a speed sensor, which means that the rotational speed cannot be directly measured.
+For this reason, this study aims to estimate the IAS based on the vibration signal.

 This study compares several methods for directly estimating the IAS from a vibration signal.
 In addition, an approach is proposed to automatically extract the IAS from a vibration signal when the rotational speed is stationary or varies in time.
-The hypotheses of this research are:
+This research verifies the following hypotheses:

-A spall in the outer race causes the dynamics of the bearing to differ from that of a healthy bearing.
+A spall in the outer race causes the bearing dynamics to differ from that of a healthy bearing.

-Instantaneous angular speed can be automatically estimated based on vibrations without using tachometers for both stationary and time-varying angular speed.
+Instantaneous angular speed can be estimated based on vibrations (i.e., without using a tachometer) for both stationary and time-varying angular speed.

 2. LITERATURE REVIEW